spiderb59/qrGenerator/README.md

-**QR Generator**
+**Visitor Pass Generator**

-This is a simple QR code generator developed using HTML and CSS only.
-It allows users to generate QR codes for various purposes.
+This is a visitor pass generator embedded with QR generation which holds the data for visitor.

 ### Usage

-Visit [QR Generator](https://spiderb59.github.io/qrGenerator/) to access the live version of the application.
+Visit [Visitor Pass Generator](https://spiderb59.github.io/visitor-pass-generator/) to access the live version of the application.

 ### Features (Upcoming)